sandeepnegi1996/til_sandy/README.md

 	1. Lesson 1 Docker install and config

-Run sudo su --> first then use all the commands
-Docker container run --publish 80:80 nginx     --> it will run nginx container and map it to port 80 of host
+	2.Run sudo su --> first then use all the commands 3.docker container run --publish 80:80 nginx     --> it will run nginx container and map it to port 80 of host

-Docker container run --publish  80:80 --detach nginx   --> -d is used for the detach
+	4.docker container run --publish  80:80 --detach nginx   --> -d is used for the detach

-Docker container ls    --> it will show all the running containers
+	5.docker container ls    --> it will show all the running containers

-Docker container ls -a
+	6.docker container ls -a

-Docker container run --publish 80:80 --detach --name webhost nginx   --> if we will not give any name than docker give the name by itself
+	7.docker container run --publish 80:80 --detach --name webhost nginx   --> if we will not give any name than docker give the name by itself

-Docker container logs webhost  --> it will show all the logs up till now
+	8.docker container logs webhost  --> it will show all the logs up till now

-Docker container top webhost    --> it will show all the processes that are running in the docker container --> in nginx
-								We have master and worker process.
+	9.Docker container top webhost    --> it will show all the processes that are running in the docker container --> in nginx We have master and worker process.

-Docker container stop webhost
+	10.Docker container stop webhost
-**Docker container rm -f webhost**   --> since we cannot remove running container here we have two choices either stop the container and then remove it or do it forefully we are doing it forefully
+	11.**Docker container rm -f webhost**   --> since we cannot remove running container here we have two choices either stop the container and then remove it or do it 		forefully we are doing it forefully

-Lesson2 :
+####Lesson2 :

 	1. Nginx: version
 	2. Creates a container based on the image
 	3. 80:80   -- > host:container port mapping

 Lesson 3:

 Docker top name_of_container
-It will give the running processes in that particular container
+It will give the running processes in that particular container Docker container ps  --> will list all the running container

 Containers are like the services runnning on a machine

-	1. Docker container ps  --> will list all the running container Docker top mongo
-Ps aux | grep mongo

-Pipe will take the outpur of the ps aux as the input in the grep command and search for that particular item

-Assignments
+####  Assignments  :wink:

 	1. Start multiple container
 	2. Docs.docker.com
 	3. Run three container nginx,mysql and httpd (apache server